 Lecturer Prof.ssa Patrizia Vitale (patrizia.vitale@unina.it)

 Credits 3

 (planned)

 Planned hours 20

-Planned Spring 2020
+Planned Spring 2021

 schedule

 Prerequisites background in theoretical/mathematical physics

 Description Principal G-bundles and associated vector bundles

 Gauge connections

-Abelian and non-Abelian gauge theories as theories of connections on fiber bundles
+• Abelian and non-Abelian gauge theories as theories of connections on fiber bundles

+Lecturers Prof. Gianluca Imbriani (g.imbriani@unina.it)

+Lecturers Prof. Antonino Di Leva (antonino.dileva@unina.it)

+Dr. Andreas Best (andreas.best@na.infn.it)

+Credits (planned) 3 - 4

+18 - 24

+Planned Autumn / Winter 2021

+schedule ,

+Prerequisites Basic knowledge of nuclear and/or

-Lecturers Prof. Gianluca Imbriani Prof. Antonino Di Leva Dr. Andreas Best (g.imbriani@unina.it) (antonino.dileva@unina.it) (andreas.best@na.infn.it) Credits (planned) 3 - 4 18 - 24 Planned schedule Autumn / Winter 2020 Prerequisites Description 5 ave identified the most important sites of element formation and also the diverse nuclear processes involved their production.
+Description The theories of nucleosynthesis have identified the most important sites of element formation and also the diverse nuclear processes involved in their production.
 The detailed understanding of the origin of the chemical elements combines astrophysics and nuclear physics, and forms what is called nuclear astrophysics.
-Nuclear fusion reactions a at the heart of nuclear astrophysics: they influence sensitively the nucleosynthesis of the elements in the earliest stages of the universe and in all the objects formed thereafter, and control the associated energy generation, neutrino luminosity, and evolution of stars.
+Nuclear fusion reactions are at the heart of nuclear astrophysics: they influence sensitively the nucleosynthesis of the elements in the earliest stages of the universe and in all the objects formed thereafter, and control the associated energy generation, neutrino luminosity, and evolution of stars.
 A good knowledge of the rates of these reactions is thus essential for understanding the broad picture outlined above.
-In the astrophysical environments the energy available to nuclear species is usually much lower than the Coulomb barrier, i.e. the nuclear reactions happen via the tunnel effect and therefore the probabilit decreases exponentially with energy.
-The aim of experimental nuclear astrophysics is to determine succextremely low reaction rates at the relevant astrophysical energies.
-The problems posed by the experimental determination of the reaction of peculiar detection techniques.
+In the astrophysical environments the energy available to nuclear species is usually much lower than the Coulomb barrier, i.e. the nuclear reactions happen via the tunnel effect and therefore the probability decreases exponentially with energy.
+The aim of experimental nuclear astrophysics is to determine such extremely low reaction rates at the relevant astrophysical energies.
+The problems posed by the experimental determination of the reaction cross section are really challenging, and they require the development of peculiar detection techniques.

 The detailed program will include: 1.
 Aspects of Astrophysics a.
-Big bang nucleosynthes b.
-Star formation and evol- c.
-Quiescent and explosive sis ution 2.
-Stellar nucleosynthesis: characteristics of thermonuclear e. r and s processes3.
-Measure of nuclear processa.
-Experimental techniqueb.
+Big bang nucleosynthesis b.
+Star formation and evolu

+c.
+Quiescent and explosive s

+2. Stellar nucleosynthesis: 5

+a.
+Definitions and general c haracteristics of thermonuclear

+reactions

+b.
+Hydrogen burning

+c.
+Helium burning

+d.
+Advanced burnings

+e. r and s processes a of option have in a list and at

+3. Measure of nuclear processe

+a.
+Experimental techniques

+b.
 Some examples